Letter of the Week A-Z Series: O is for Octopus

 Directions:

-My kid’s picked paint when given the choice to use paint or cereal.
+When given the choice to use paint or cereal, my kids chose paint.
 My daughter took her time making sure to decorate each dot.
 My son started out painting nice and neat, and then choose to paint quickly with large motions (I took a picture and his hand looks like one big blur across the page :).
 I love seeing how my kid’s do the same activity differently based on their age and personality.
 As soon as he was done he was back playing with his cars.

 2 comments